infiniflow/infinity/docs/references/pysdk_api_reference.md

 ### Returns

+- Success: A `LocalTable` object in Python module mode or a `RemoteTable` object in client-server mode.
+Both objects contain these attributes:
+  - `db_name`: The database name.
-- Success: A table object.
+  - `table_name`: The table name.
-- Failure: `Exception`.
-For example, when the specified table does not exist.
+- Failure: `InfinityException`:
+  - `error_code`: `int` A non-zero value: A specific error condition occurs.
+  - `error_msg`: `str` The error message providing additional details.

 ### Examples